Azure/azure-sdk/docs/python/design.md

 |`delete_\<noun>`|key|`None`|Delete an existing item.
 Must succeed even if item didn't exist.|
 |`remove_\<noun>`|key|removed item or `None`|Remove a reference to an item from a collection.
 This method doesn't delete the actual item, only the reference.|

-{% include requirement/MUST %} standardize verb prefixes outside the list of preferred verbs for a given service across language SDKs.
+{% include requirement/MUST id="python-client-standardize-verbs" %} standardize verb prefixes outside the list of preferred verbs for a given service across language SDKs.
 If a verb is called `dowload` in one language, we should avoid naming it `fetch` in another.

-{% include requirement/MUST %} prefix methods with `begin_` for long running operations.
+{% include requirement/MUST id="python-lro-prefix" %} prefix methods with `begin_` for long running operations.
 Long running operations *must* return a [Poller](#python-core-protocol-lro-poller) object.

-{% include requirement/MUST %} support the common arguments for service operations:
+{% include requirement/MUST id="python-client-service-args" %} support the common arguments for service operations:

 |Name|Description|Applies to|Notes|
 |-|-|-|-|